 The 172.X.X.2 is AWS provided a DNS server for VPC, it can be enabled or disabled by enableDnsSupportoption in the VPC creation process, by default DNS is enabled.

-Everything in AWS has its limits and AWS VPC DNS is not an exception:
+Everything is AWS has its limits and AWS VPC DNS is not an exception:

 Each Amazon EC2 instance limits the number of packets that can be sent to the Amazon-provided DNS server to a maximum of 1024 packets per second per network interface.
 This limit cannot be increased.
 The number of DNS queries per second supported by the Amazon-provided DNS server varies by the type of query, the size of response, and the protocol in use.